frederic-blanc/rpi-k8s/README.md

 # rpi-k8S

-vagrant file only for debbuging network plugin
+vagrant file provided for debbuging network plugin on debian

 # to do
 - use own certificate authorities:  kubeadm xxxx --cert-dir /etc/kubernetes/pki